Learn something new every day

 Most mild injuries start feeling better in one to two weeks, but people should be careful about returning to activity right away.
 Supportive wraps and elastic ankle braces can help prevent re-injuring the tendon or ankle joint.
 Most doctors suggest performing light stretching exercises after swelling and pain subside to gradually rebuild flexibility.

-If an injury is bad enough to warrant a trip to the hospital, a person can expect to receive a thorough physical exam and x-rays.
+If an injury is bad enough to warrant a trip to the hospital, a person can expect to receive a physical exam and other diagnostic testing such as an x-ray, MRI and/or ultrasound.
 A doctor tries to gauge the extent of damage to the peroneus longus tendon and surrounding structures.
 He or she may decide to immobilize the ankle with a plaster cast or soft splint and fit the patient with crutches.
 Following several weeks of rest and taking medications to relieve pain, the cast can be removed and the patient can begin exercising.

 Surgery is only needed when the tendon is completely torn.
 A surgeon may try to reconnect it or replace it with grafted tissue from another tendon in the body.
 Recovery times can vary, but most patients need to wear casts for about two months and then participate in guided physical therapy to rebuild balance and strength.